Lactation Quick Bread

 An easy, hearty oatmeal quick bread filled with plenty of galactagogues to encourage milk production in breastfeeding mothers.

-If breastfeeding is something you plan to do once you give birth, you have to start that right away.
+Did you know that if breastfeeding is something you plan to do once you give birth, you have to start that right away?
 Like, right away.
-And if you’ve never breastfed before, it’s not something that comes naturally– at least it didn’t to me.
+For some folks, this comes naturally, but for me, it was so not natural the first time.

 I remember fumbling with this teeny tiny baby, trying to get him to open his teeny tiny mouth and not really knowing what to do with, ahem, my body once he did that… It was clumsy.